-Regional transportation planning will be consistent with the 2045 Regional Transportation Plan (RTP), including prioritization and staging of all major capital projects based on defined transportation needs, and ensuring conformity with the requirements of federal legislation including IIJA and the Clean Air Act Amendments (CAAA) of 1990.
-The 2045 RTP provides the foundation for project development in concert with linking land use planning and NEPA principles, Regional Growth Management Plan (RGMP), PennDOT Connects, multi-modal improvements, performance measures, and ultimately serves to improve the implementation efficiency of the TIP.
-The development of the next RTP will continue through this UPWP and will incorporate environmental justice/benefits and burdens analysis to evaluate potential effects on low-income and minority populations.
+Regional transportation planning will include the final stages of the 2050 Regional Transportation Plan (RTP) update during the first program year.
+This will define prioritization and staging of all major capital projects based on defined transportation needs, and ensure conformity with the requirements of federal legislation including IIJA and the Clean Air Act Amendments (CAAA) of 1990.
+The 2050 RTP provides the foundation for project development in concert with linking land use planning and NEPA principles, Regional Growth Management Plan (RGMP), PennDOT Connects, multi-modal improvements, performance measures, and ultimately serves to improve the implementation efficiency of the TIP.
+Each RTP update incorporates environmental justice/benefits and burdens analysis to evaluate potential effects on low-income and minority populations.

-As part of the development of the RTP, staff will coordinate with the region's municipalities and RTP workgroups to maintain support for environmental mitigation strategies and mobility needs, land use policies defined in the RGMP, as well as PennDOT Connects to ensure HATS' priority programs and projects are implemented with the outcomes expected by all involved.
+As part of the RTP update, staff will continue to coordinate with the region's municipalities and RTP workgroups to maintain support for environmental mitigation strategies and mobility needs, land use policies defined in the RGMP, as well as PennDOT Connects to ensure HATS' priority programs and projects are implemented with the outcomes expected by all involved.
 When a regional need is identified outside of fiscal constraint, staff will continue to work with its partners and PennDOT to identify strategies and non-traditional sources of revenue to support this need.